 As supply chains grow more sophisticated, decision-making speed becomes critical.
 This is true both for shortening customer feedback loops with sales and increasing faster supplier communications from purchasing.
 DecisionNext offers the ability to analyze data flows automatically, giving you a quicker, more accurate feedback loop for pricing.

-DecisionNext helps you forecast prices for different grades of ores and the spreads between different products.
+DecisionNext uses supply chain analytics to help you forecast prices for different grades of ores and the spreads between different products.
 With a forward view on spreads, suppliers and traders can take advantage of the arbitrage between price points as the relative value of different products fluctuates.

 help determine portfolio tactics.

 Companies often mine ore from several different places, which they blend together to produce a repeatable product.

 Within that blend, there’s also the ability to produce many different products.
 When processing a higher-grade iron ore

 content, say 65%, a steel mill can produce more product than it could with a 55% iron ore.
 In the mining value chain, market dynamics like this provide opportunities for market simulation to make a difference.